ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/signals/uz_signals_deadzone.rst

 Description
 ===========

-The Dead Zone generates zero output within a specified region.
+The dead zone function outputs zero output within a specified region and the input subtracted from the threshold otherwise.

 .. list-table:: Deadzone
    :widths: 40 25